 How to reduce your home equity loan closing costs

-Closing costs can be expensive, but there are steps you can take to reduce these costs on your home equity loan:
+Home equity loan or HELOC closing costs can be expensive, but there are steps you can take to lower or eliminate them:

 To explore whether borrowing against your home’s equity is right for you, see how much you might be able to borrow with a home equity calculator.
-If and when you’re ready to move forward with a lender, be sure you understand all closing costs, even for loans or lines of credit with “no closing costs.”
+If you’re ready to move forward with a lender, be sure you understand all the associated costs, even for loans or lines of credit with “no closing costs.”